The Complete Guide to Nonprofit Email Marketing

-You might have crafted inspiring content, but without a compelling design to deliver your message, it likely won’t get read.
+You might have crafted inspiring content, but it likely won’t get read without a compelling design to deliver your message.
 There are numerous templates available, and good donor management software will come with customizable templates for your email campaigns.
 Make sure your content includes CTAs that encourage readers to take the next step.

 5. GDPR Compliance

-Make sure you are providing double-opt-in options, and always have a way for members to unsubscribe or change their subscription preferences.
+Make sure you provide double-opt-in options, and always have a way for members to unsubscribe or change their subscription preferences.

 How Often Should Nonprofits Send Emails?